DarkXenoZ/infer-backend/README.md

-# CC-BE
+# infer-backend

-CC-BE is a backend server stack for the courtcatch project using Django REST Framework.
+infer-backend is a backend server stack for the senior project using Django REST Framework.

 ## Dependencies Installation